ehsong/ehsong.github.io/_pages/teaching.md

 At UiB I teach MA-level courses for the Master's Program Politics and Governance of Global Challenges.
 I enjoy supervising students from all over the world on answering research questions that address real world problems.

 *University of Bergen (UiB)*
-- Global China (2024 Spring, an elective of Master's Program Politics and Governance of Global Challenges)
+- China in Global Politics (2024 Spring, 2025 Spring)
+- Quantitative Methods (2025 Spring)

 *Randolph-Macon College*
 - Chinese Politics (2021 January, J-term undergraduate-level)